Savastyl/Deploying-and-Managing-Containers-with-Terraform-and-Portainer/README.md

 + `docker_image.nginx`: This resource defines the nginx Docker image to use for the nginx container.
 + `docker_container.nginx`: This resource defines the nginx container, using the nginx image and exposing port 8080 to the host machine.
 + `docker_image.ubuntu`: This resource defines the ubuntu Docker image to use for the webserver container.
++ `docker_container.webserver`: This resource defines the webserver container, using the ubuntu image and exposing all ports to the host machine.

 ## Conclusion